 During intermission, WRTI’s Susan Lewis speaks backstage with Juliette Kang, C.J.
 Chang, and Yannick Nézét-Séguin.

-Not to be missed, three Mozart masterpieces, on Sunday, November 24th from 1 to 3 PM on WRTI 90.1, and streaming at wrti.org!
+Not to be missed, three Mozart masterpieces, on Sunday, May 24th from 1 to 3 PM on WRTI 90.1, Monday, May 25th at 7 PM on WRTI HD-2, and streaming at wrti.org!

 Mozart: Symphony No. 35 in D (“Haffner”)